lad338/wallet-app/README.md

 ## Backend explanation and highlights

-The core functions of the backend shall be found under the service package `./src/main/java/com/example/walletapp/service` The 4 implementations highlight the 4 major components of the backend `Registration`, `Login`, `Transaction` and `User` `Registration` and `Login` are self-explanatory.
+The core functions of the backend shall be found under the service package `./src/main/java/com/example/walletapp/service`.
+The 4 implementations highlight the 4 major components of the backend `Registration`, `Login`, `Transaction` and `User`.
+`Registration` and `Login` are self-explanatory.
 `Transaction` includes retrieving transaction history and executing a transaction which also writes a transaction record.
 `User` includes finding a user and updating a user wallet with transactions.